Making a personal injury compensation claim

-Every year, we help injured people in Wellingborough, Northamptonshire and throughout the UK get compensation for:
+Every year, we help injured people in Wellingborough, Northamptonshire and throughout the UK.
+We can help you claim your compensation too.

 Am I eligible to make a personal injury claim?